What’s covered

 - GitHub integrations for version control alongside code

-- Unity plugin and Unreal Engine plugin for game developers
+- Unreal Engine plugin and Unity plugin for game developers

 - Figma integration for designers to sync translations directly into their design files